So, you spend more than you make – you are not alone.

 This is a tough one.
 Spending more money than you earn is common practice in the U.S., and increasingly in other countries around the world.
 Credit card companies have simplified the process so much that it requires quite a bit of discipline to live only on the money you make.
 This is a difficult task, but it is the first step (and most crucial) for most people to financial freedom.

-Just like there are more than one way to “skin a cat” or to quit smoking, there are multiple ways to spend what (or less than) you earn.
+Just like there is more than one way to “skin a cat” or to quit smoking, there are multiple ways to spend what (or less than) you earn.
 Listed below are the steps that I took to make it happen for me.

 1. Believe that you can.